-\\13.
-If you are interested in really customizing the appearance, you can use a router to cut ledges around the perimeter for inlay banding.
+13. If you trimmed the TOP and/or BACK flush with the sides of the instrument, and are interested in really customizing the appearance, you can use a router to cut ledges around the perimeter for INLAY BANDING.

-Inlays are very thin (about 1/16"), so they do not weaken the joints appreciably when inlaid around the top and back.
-This is not as scary as you might think, and you might learn some tricks with the old router, or maybe you've been looking for an excuse to purchase a new router.
+Inlays are very thin (about 1/16"), so they do not weaken the joints appreciably when inlaid around the TOP and BACK.
+This is not as scary as you might think, and you might learn some tricks with the old router, or maybe you've been looking for an excuse to purchase a new router....

-A nice inexpensive way to begin is to adapt a 1/2" flushtrim router bit with a 3/8" roller bearing so the cutters extend 1/16" beyond the roller. (fig. 13a)
+A nice inexpensive way to begin is to adapt a 1/2" flush-trim router bit with a3/8" roller bearing so the cutters extend 1/16" beyond the roller, as shown at right.
+We have these router bits available on our website at www.harpkit.com/inlays.

-When you put this type of bit in your router, you want the cutting edge to stick out beyond the router base just enough to fit the width of your inlay banding. (fig. 13b)
+When you put athis type of it in your router, you want the cutting edge to stick out beyond the router base just enough to fit the width of your inlay banding (see below).

-NOTE: You will be cutting with the side of the router bit, not the end. (fig. 13c) It may take a minute of study for you to see how this works
+NOTE: You will be cutting with the side of the router bit, not the end.
+It may take a minute of study for you to see how this will work.

-Your router bit will cut a ledge along the side of the Soundboard (and/or back) to fit the inlay banding.
-Make a test cut in a piece of scrap wood and check to make sure the inlay fits just right. (fig. 13d)
+Your router bit will cut a ledge along the side of the soundboard (and/or back) to fit the inlay banding.
+Make a test cut in a piece of scrap wood and check to make sure the inlay fits just right, as shown above.

-CAUTION: When you cut these grooves around your instrument, we recommend pushing the router in a clockwise direction around the circumference. (fig. 13e) This is called "climb cutting", and is opposite the normal direction for routing, which is to move the router against the spin of the bit.
+CAUTION: When you cut these grooves around your instrument, we recommend pushing the router in a clockwise direction around the circumference.
+This is called "climb cut-ting", and is opposite the normal direction for routing, which is to move the router against the spin of the bit.